neoforged/.github/primers/1.21.6/index.md

 - `net.minecraft.client.gui.components`
     - `AbstractTextAreaWidget` now has an overload which takes in two additional booleans of whether to show the background or decorations
     - `AbstractWidget#getTooltip` is removed
+    - `CycleButton$Builder#displayOnlyValue` now has an overload that takes in the `boolean` to set
     - `EditBox`
         - `setCentered` - Sets whether the text position should be centered.
         - `setTextShadow` - Sets whether the text should have a drop shadow effect.
     - `FocusableTextWidget` can now take in a boolean indicating whether to fill the background
+        - `DEFAULT_PADDING` is now public
     - `ImageWidget#updateResource` - Updates the sprite of the image on the component.
+    - `ItemDisplayWidget` - A widget that displays an `ItemStack`.
     - `LogoRenderer#keepLogoThroughFade` - When true, keeps the logo visible even when the title screen is fading.
     - `MultiLineEditBox` is now package private and should be constructed via `builder`, calling the `$Builder#set*` methods
         - `setLineLimit` - Sets the line limit of the text field.
     - `MultilineTextField#NO_CHARACTER_LIMIT` -> `NO_LIMIT`
         - `setLineLimit` - Sets the maximum number of lines that can be written on the text field.
         - `hasLineLimit` - Returns whether the text field has some line limit.
+    - `ScrollableLayout` - A layout with some defined bounds that can be scrolled through.
     - `SplashRenderer#render` now takes in a float for the R color instead of an int
     - `WidgetTooltipHolder#refreshTooltipForNextRenderPass` now takes in the `GuiGraphics` and the XY position
 - `net.minecraft.client.gui.components.spectator.SpectatorGui#renderTooltip` -> `renderAction`